 Sublime Transitions – sculpture upate

 The sculpture starts “firmly footed”, rooted, grounded in the known.
 But on rising from that position the form struggles with the question at hand.
-It twists to and fro with the weight of the decision, of whether, what could be, is worth losing what already is.
-The “possibility without promise” of a euphoria not yet known.
-The sculpture ascends finally into a hand reaching into the unknown.
-Losing substance and vaporizing into it.
+It twists to and fro without a well-defined direction indicative of indecision and then continues it’s quest into the unknown as it forms a vaporous state in the shape of a hand reaching into the unknown.

 Other views of this sculpture may be seen on this site by following this link—Sublime Transitions